 The stars of the tennis scene have returned for a new decade of action on the world’s grandest stages.
-Beginning the year Down Under, the women and men of NikeCourt will debut patterns that are inspired by watercolor pallets and cloud pastels.
+This year, the women and men of NikeCourt will debut watercolor pallets and cloud pastels curated by local talent.

 Created by Australian-raised artist Cassie Byrnes, this year’s Melbourne look is sure to be the talk of the tournament.
 “I start with a considered palette and story,” she says.
 “Then I play with mark-making, texture and composition to capture the essence and spirit of the theme.”

-First up, the women of NikeCourt will be featured in a body-mapping ensemble that is sure to rock Rod Laver Arena.
+The women’s will be feature a body-mapping ensemble that is sure to rock Rod Laver Arena.

 Featured athlete Bianca Andresscu showcases both the bodysuit look as well as the layered skirt and tuniq option.
 The Women’s Spring Melbourne Bodysuit offers body mapping sweat zones to keep any player cool during the harshest of conditions.

 The rest of the NikeCourt women’s team, led by Naomi Osaka, Simona Halep, Elina Svitolina, Sloane Stephens, Belinda Bencic, Aryna Sabalenka, Amanda Anisimova and Donna Vekic will all be sporting variations of the bodysuit look.